-Whatever the reason we’re here to help.
-If you can’t quite find the answer you were looking for feel free to contact us for more information.
+Whatever the reason, we are here to help.
+Feel free to contact us for more information.

 What is a pre-nuptial agreement?

 Also known as Pre-Marital agreements, Ante-nuptial agreements or Pre-nups, it is a signed agreement which sets out how various financial and other matters will be dealt with in the event of separation or breakdown of the marriage.

 When should I enter into a pre-nuptial agreement?

-Ideally the Pre-nuptial should be entered into around 6 months before any wedding date, to give time for both parties to reflect on the agreement and negotiate the terms.
+Ideally the pre-nuptial agreement should be entered into around 6 months before any wedding date, to give time for both parties to reflect on the agreement and negotiate the terms.
 The courts are more likely to uphold a pre-nuptial that has been entered into long before the marriage.
-It shows to them that there has been sufficient time for the parties to obtain legal advice.
-It also shows that it is less likely that the agreement has been entered into as a result of duress or coercion and more likely to be accepted by the court in case any party tries avoid the agreement.
+This demonstrates to the court that there has been sufficient time for the parties to obtain legal advice.
+It also shows that it is less likely that the agreement has been entered into as a result of duress or coercion.

 How much does a pre-nuptial cost?

-There are a number of stages the solicitors have to go through with you in order to prepare your pre-nuptial agreement:
+There are a number of stages that your solicitor would have to go through with you in order to prepare your pre-nuptial agreement:

-- They will first need to find out why you are seeking this advice, find out what assets you wish to protect and to make sure he/she understands your situation fully.
+- They will first need to find out why you are seeking the advice, which includes finding out what assets you wish to protect.

-- Go through the current law on prenuptial agreements.
+- They will take you through the current law on prenuptial agreements.

-- Go through the various provisions and ask you to consider the various scenarios of what may happen on any separation or divorce.
+- They will take you through the various provisions of the agreement and will advise you the various scenarios which may arise on any separation or divorce.

-- Have another meeting with you to get your final instructions before the solicitor starts drafting the pre-nuptial agreement.
+- Another meeting will be required in order to obtain your final instructions before the solicitor begins drafting the agreement.

-- Go through the draft agreement with you and the financial disclosure.
+- They will take you through the draft agreement and the financial disclosure of both parties.

-- Some negotiations may ensue to reach a meeting of minds and you may need to meet with the solicitor to discuss various amendments.
+- Some negotiations may ensue to allow the parties reach a meeting of minds.
+You may need to meet with your solicitor to discuss any amendments.

-Costs start from £1200 plus VAT or more depending on the complexity and amount of negotiations.
+Costs start from £1200 plus VAT, but may increase depending on the complexity of the agreement and the amount of negotiations.
 We try to provide our clients with a fixed fee where possible.

-Why are these agreements so expensive, I only want a basic agreement to protect my assets?
+I only want a basic agreement to protect my assets, why are these agreements so expensive?

 Our agreements include provisions which are exclusive to this firm.
-They include clauses which can protect you from future windfalls including inheritance, future maintenance claims, protecting your family home or interest in buy to let property.
-We even have a clause which could protect you from buying and selling property or assets and any profits you make from such ventures.
+They include clauses which can protect you from future windfalls including inheritance, future maintenance claims, protecting your family home or your interest in buy to let property.
+We also have a clause which could protect the parties from buying and selling property or assets, which covers any profits made from such ventures.

-But your solicitor should give you a good idea of the costs at the first meeting.
+Your solicitor should give you an estimate of costs at the first meeting.
 In most cases, the cost of the pre-nuptial is much less than the costs of having to deal with finances following a divorce where there is no such agreement.
-These costs can amount to £10,000 – £15,000 of legal costs per party in a divorce and dealing with finances right up to trial.
+These costs can amount to £10,000 – £15,000 per party in a divorce when dealing with finances up to trial.

-I do not want other people to come to know that we entered into such an agreement.
+I do not want other people to know that me and my partner have entered into a pre-nuptial agreement.

-You can have a confidentiality clause inserted it the agreement.
-However this should exclude legal or professional advisers.
+It is possible to have a confidentiality clause inserted into the agreement.
+However, this should exclude legal or professional advisers.